mk-fg/fgtk/README.rst

 Gets unit info by parsing Dump() snapshot fetched via sd-bus API of libsystemd (using ctypes to wrap it), which is same as e.g. "systemd-analyze dump" gets.

+Has -m/--machines option to query state from all registered machines as well, which requires root (for sd_bus_open_system_machine) due to current systemd limitations.

 See `Dashboard-for-... blog post`_ for extended rationale, though it's probably obsolete otherwise since this thing was rewritten.